JinkaiZ/SOFTENG_370_A2/A2_report.md

 getattr /hello (1,) - get the file attributes associated with /mount/hello which is the hello file.
 The output  is a dictionary. st_ctime is the creation time, st_mtime is the modified time, st_nlink is the number of hard links, st_atime is the last accessed time, st_mode is the file access mode.

 flush /hello (1,) - flush any pending changes to the file associated with /mount/hello which is the hello file.
-The out put is 0 according to the return value in fuse library.
-The return 0 means the flush operation is complete because there is no more reply data is expected.
+The return 0 means the flush operation is complete.